 Ideally, you should try and plant your deciduous wintersweet where it will blend in or create a nice green backdrop during the summer months.
 Make sure the plants around it are deciduous or short, however, so they don't block your view of the plant's attractive flowers when winter comes.

 Can't decide if you want flowers or berries?
-Get both with an Arrowwood 'Dawn' (Viburnum × bodnantense) shrub.
-Arrowwood grows in USDA hardiness zones 5 to 7, but how it grows depends on your microclimate.
+Get both with an Dawn (Viburnum x bodnantense 'Dawn') shrub.
+This viburnum is a perennial in USDA hardiness zones 5 to 8, but how it grows depends on your microclimate.

-In cold winter areas, arrowwood produces its pink flowers late in the winter, making it one of the first flowers to appear in your garden.
+In cold winter areas, Dawn produces its pink flowers late in the winter, making it one of the first flowers to appear in your garden.
 If the winter stays warm, the plant will debut its flowers in the fall and hold them all winter until early spring.
-As its flowers fade, arrowwood produces red berries that darken over time, appearing almost black by fall.
+As its flowers fade, viburnum produces red berries that darken over time, appearing almost black by fall.

-Arrowwood 'Dawn' makes an excellent hedge and can also be planted along walkways and patios.
+Dawn viburnum makes an excellent hedge and can also be planted along walkways and patios.
 It likes full sun or partial shade and is very low maintenance.
-Arrowwood is, however, picky about water.
+It's picky about water, however.
 Keep the soil around the plant moist but never wet.
 Too much or too little water can cause problems.
-Like Goldilocks, arrowwood prefers soil when it's just right.
+Like Goldilocks, Dawn prefers soil when it's just right.

-Although arrowwood blooms in winter, its delicate blossoms don't take well to hard freezes.
-If they occur where you live and garden, make sure you position your arrowwood where it will have some protection during particularly cold nights.
+Although Dawn viburnum blooms in winter, its delicate blossoms don't take well to hard freezes.
+If they occur where you live and garden, make sure you position your plant where it will have some protection during particularly cold nights.

 Clematis Jingle Bells

-In USDA zones 6 through 9, consider planting clematis jingle bells (Clematis cirrhosa 'Jingle Bells') for winter color.
-This clematis produces white and yellow flowers from late fall to early spring, so it has you covered over the winter.
+In USDA zones 7 through 9, consider planting clematis jingle bells (Clematis cirrhosa var. purpurascens 'Jingle Bells') for winter color.
+This clematis produces white flowers from late fall to early spring, so it has you covered over the winter.
 This evergreen plant likes full sun and will tolerate just about any soil as long as it drains well.

 Slugs, aphids, caterpillars and earwigs all seem to like young clematis stems.
-If you find uninvited guests on your plant, a simple spray of water from the garden hose or a habit of insecticidal soap will do the trick.
+If you find uninvited guests on your plant, a simple spray of water from the garden hose will do the trick to dislodge them.

 Although it is considered a shrub, note that clematis is a voracious climber.
 If you want it to stay in one place, you'll need to be diligent in your pruning.
 You can also easily train clematis onto a trellis, fence or shed.
 Because it's evergreen, it will look nice all year, and you need not worry about bare branches detracting from your trellis.